Prashant-Bhatt-2000/FileShare_APIs/Readme.md

     5. Download File (Only Client Can download the Files)

-        Note : You need an Client access token to get list
+        Note : You need an Client access token to download file

        Route : http://localhost:8000/api/files/downloadfile/file_id